redbrick/brickbot/CONTRIBUTING.md

 ### As a Redbrick member

- If you're a member of Redbrick (and I can check if you actually are) then I suggest getting in touch privatley and I'll sort you out in regards to development where brickbot is hosted from.
+ If you're a member of Redbrick (and I can check if you actually are) then I suggest getting in touch privately and I'll sort you out in regards to development where brickbot is hosted from.

 ### As a non-Redbrick member